Hey Mama (Kanye West song): Appearances in media

 West's fans organized the event "Hey Mama Day" when the 10th anniversary of his mother's death coincided with the release of Taylor Swift's Reputation in November 2017, streaming the song on Spotify in protest.

 On April 7, 2015, The Fader obtained footage of Kanye and Donda singing "Hey Mama" together, which concluded with the rapper wrapping an arm around her as they both grinned.
 On November 10, 2017, the release of West's rival Taylor Swift's album Reputation coincided with the 10th anniversary of Donda's death, leading to West fans organizing "Hey Mama Day".
 The event was organized to protest the album's release and block Swift from topping the charts by playing "Hey Mama", with the song gathering around 700,000 Spotify streams in 24 hours.
 However, it did not enter any Spotify charts due to the service realizing that the numbers stemmed from repeated listens.

 On July 12, 2020, Kanye shared a snippet of his 2021 track "Donda" that is named after his mother via Twitter, alongside a video.
-The video features archival footage that shows the Wests rapping "Hey Mama" together.
-Simultaneously, Kanye's wife Kim Kardashian shared the footage of the Wests rapping.
+The video features archival footage that shows the West's rapping "Hey Mama" together.
+Simultaneously, Kanye's wife Kim Kardashian shared the footage of the West's rapping.